Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 The final metric you should track is your conversion rate, which measures the percentage of people who follow your Call to Action and do what it asks them to do.
 That means they make an appointment, download an offer, or fill out a form.

-We suggest using unique tracking URLs, so you can determine which conversions come from email.
+We recommend using unique tracking URLs, allowing you to track which conversions originate from email.
+Most software will automatically create tracking URLs.

 The Bottom Line: Keep in mind that your conversion rate may be affected by other factors, including the quality of your landing page and the value of your offer.
 For more information on email marketing metrics and analytics, click here.